oat-sa/qti-sdk/README.md

 [![License GPL2](http://img.shields.io/badge/licence-gpl2-blue.svg)](http://www.gnu.org/licenses/gpl-2.0.html)
 [![Packagist Downloads](http://img.shields.io/packagist/dt/qtism/qtism.svg)](https://packagist.org/packages/qtism/qtism)

-# QTI Software Development Kit
+# QTI Software Development Kit for PHP

-A QTI 2.1 (Question &amp; Test Interoperability) SDK.
+A QTI 2.1 (Question &amp; Test Interoperability) is a Software Development Kit (SDK) for PHP 5.3 and higher supporting a wide range of features described by the [IMS QTI specification family](http://www.imsglobal.org/question).

 __This implementation of QTI is a beta software.
-The API might change at any time while the code is under constant enhancement.__
+The API might change at any time while the code is under constant enhancement.
+A stable version will be released "when it's done".__

 ## Features